heroku/hatchet/README.md

 ## What can Hatchet Test?

 Hatchet can easily test deployment of buildpacks, getting the build output, and running arbitrary interactive processes such as `heroku run bash`.
+It can also test running CI against an app.

+## Writing Tests

+Hatchet is test framework agnostic.
+[This project](https://github.com/heroku/hatchet) uses `Test::Unit` to run it's own tests.
+While the [heroku-ruby-buildpack](https://github.com/heroku/heroku-buildpack-ruby) uses rspec.

+Rspec has a number of advantages, the ability to run `focused: true` to only run the exact test you want as well as the ability to tag tests.
+Rspec also has a number of useful plugins, one especialy useful one is `gem 'rspec-retry'` which will re-run any failed tests a given number of times (I recommend setting this to at least 2) this decrease the number of false negatives your tests will have.

+Whatever testing framework you chose, we recommend using a parallel test runner when running the full suite [parallel_tests](https://github.com/grosser/parallel_tests) works with rspec and test::unit and is amazing.

+If you're unfamiliar with the ruby testing eco-system or want some help, looking at existing projects is a good place to get started.

+There is a section below on getting Hatchet to work on Travis.

 ## Testing a Buildpack

 Hatchet was built for testing the Ruby buildpack, but you can use it to test any buildpack you desire provided you don't mind writing your tests written in Ruby.

 You will need copies of applications that can be deployed by your buildpack.
 You can see the ones for the Hatchet unit tests (and the Ruby buildpack) https://github.com/sharpstone.
-Hatchet does not require that you keep these apps checked into your git repo which would make fetching your buildpack slow instead declare them in a `hatchet.json` file (see below).
+Hatchet does not require that you keep these apps checked into your git repo which would make fetching your buildpack slow, instead declare them in a `hatchet.json` file (see below).

 Hatchet will automate retrieving these files `$ hatchet install`, as well as deploying them using your local copy of the buildpack, retrieving the build output and running commands against deploying applications.